Employment in the UK: December 2024

 !

-The ongoing challenges with response rates and levels mean that LFS-based labour market statistics will be badged as official statistics in development until further review.
+These are official statistics in development and we advise caution when using the data.
+Ongoing challenges with response rates and levels mean that LFS-based labour market statistics will be badged as official statistics in development until further review.
+Read more in Section 11: Data sources and quality.

 Nôl i'r tabl cynnwys

-3. Measuring the labour market
+3. Coronavirus (COVID-19) and measuring the labour market

-Latest Labour Force Survey (LFS) estimates are based on interviews that took place from January 2024 to March 2024.
+Latest Labour Force Survey (LFS) estimates are based on interviews that took place from August to October 2024.

 Because of coronavirus (COVID-19) and the suspension of face-to-face interviewing, we had to make operational changes to the LFS, which moved to a by-telephone approach.
 This introduced an increased non-response bias to the survey, which was partially mitigated by the introduction of housing tenure-based weights into the survey in October 2020, as detailed in our Coronavirus and its impact on the Labour Force Survey article.